guigez/ToDoApp/README.md

 ## Run locally

-Alfter clone of the repository, open its folder and install dependencies with:
+After clone of the repository, open its folder and install dependencies with:

 ```shh
 node install